How to Disable SELinux on CentOS 7

 SELinux policy rules specify how processes and users interact with each other as well as how processes and users interact with files.

-If there is no SELinux policy rule that specifically allows access, such as for a process opening a file, access is denied.
+When no SELinux policy rule explicitly allows access, such as for a process opening a file, access is denied.

 SELinux has three modes: